italiangrid/storm/download.md

 ### Platforms

 * **CentOS 7** <span class="label label-success">SUPPORTED</span> - All the latest StoRM components are certified to work on **RHEL 7 platform**.
-* **CentOS 6** and minors <span class="label label-danger">NOT SUPPORTED</span> - CentOS 6 has reached EOL on Nov.
-30th 2020.
-Since StoRM v1.11.20 release, CentOS 6 platform is no more supported by our components.
-The last StoRM release which supports CentOS 6 platform is v1.11.19.

 ### Repositories <a name="stable-releases">&nbsp;</a>